inwtx/Remops-Mailing-List-Sentinel/README.md

 # Remops-Mailing-List-Sentinel
-Linux script to notify when changes occur in the Remops Mailing List. - (beta)
+Linux script to notify by email when changes occur in the Remops Mailing List. - (beta)

 ```
 #!/bin/bash